apache/trafficcontrol/docs/source/api/capabilities_name.rst

 	{ "alerts": [
 		{
 			"level": "warning",
-			"text": "This endpoint is deprecated, please use 'GET /capabilities with the 'name' query paramter' instead" }
+			"text": "This endpoint is deprecated, please use 'GET /capabilities with the 'name' query parameter' instead" }
 	],
 	"response": [